 Now my tail-chasing begins:

-- but we also require the assistance of our Board of Directors and volunteers (who we have a critical need of in terms of both growth and diversity) to help cultivate relationships and raise funds to help offset the box office until we can expand our audience,
+- but we also require the assistance of our Board of Directors and volunteers (who we have a critical need of in terms of both growth and diversity) to help cultivate relationships and raise funds to help offset the box office until we can expand our paying audience,

 - and we need more of our current audiences who consistently turn out for Shakespeare (and other lit-based work), musicals, modern classics, and comedies to understand how much full-season support means to the future of this organization and community.
 Even if folks don’t want to (or simply can’t) personally attend every show, they can always give them to a friend or donate them to us for a member of the community who can’t afford tickets.